Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 Up next is to deploy that smart contract on the Celo blockchain.

-## Contract Deployment
+### Contract Deployment

 To deploy the contract, we would need to:

-1. Download the Celo extension wallet [here]((https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en)) and create an account.
+1. Download the Celo extension wallet [here](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) and create an account.
 2. Switch to the alfajores testnet and fund your wallet [here](https://celo.org/developers/faucet)
 3. Download and activate the Celo plugin from the Remix plugin manager.
-4. Save and compile your `CeAffairs.sol`, take note of the Abi at the bottom of the compile section.
+4. Save and compile your `CeAffairs.sol`, take note of the  [Application Binary Interface(ABI)](https://www.alchemy.com/overviews/what-is-an-abi-of-a-smart-contract-examples-and-usage) at the bottom of the compile section.
 5. Click on the Celo plugin, connect your, wallet and deploy the smart contract.

 NB: ensure you save the `address` the smart contract is deployed to for future reference.
+This address is thr contract address.

-## Section2: Building our Frontend for the DApp
+## Section 2: Building Our Frontend for the DApp

 Up next, we are going to build a User Interface (UI) to interact with our smart contract.
-You need to make sure you have installed Node.js 10 or higher version.
+You need to make sure you have installed **Node.js 10** or a higher version.

 To make our work easier let's clone a boilerplate